Pro-Palestine protesters defy calls to halt October 7 demonstrations

 Hundreds of students and staff also gathered outside Edinburgh University’s main library on George Square, carrying flags and placards bearing pro-Palestinian slogans.

-Participants shouted the word “shame” and cheered at intervals as the speakers called for an end to the ongoing conflict, and for the university to divest of investments in companies they said are producing weapons being used in the conflict.
+Participants shouted the word “shame” and cheered at intervals as the speakers called for an end to the ongoing conflict, and for the university to divest from firms with links to Israel’s military operation.

 Edinburgh University staff member Sara Al Disi, 32, told the PA news agency: “The (Manchester) synagogue attack, it’s a very horrific thing, and it’s actually very scandalous that the media and the politicians are using it to suppress pro-Palestine activism, because it’s not the same thing.